Celebrity Cooking Showdown: Results

 On Monday, April 17, the three contestants were Cindy Margolis (paired with Wolfgang), Tony Gonzalez (paired with Cat) and Alison Sweeney (paired with Govind).
-In a 34-33 decision, Cindy's menu of Chinois Chicken Salad, Pan-seared Szechuan Beef and Baked Alaska narrowly edged out Tony's Caprese Salad Tower, Penne á la Vodka with Salmon and Affogado Italian Sundae.
-Alison's menu of Marinated Lobster, Blue-Cheese Stuffed Tenderloin and Citrus Crepes finished a close third with 31 points.
+In a 34-33 decision, Cindy's menu of Chinois chicken salad, pan-seared Szechuan beef and baked Alaska narrowly edged out Tony's Caprese salad tower, Penne alla vodka with salmon and affogato Italian sundae.
+Alison's menu of marinated lobster, blue cheese-stuffed tenderloin and citrus crepes finished a close third with 31 points.
 Alison also suffered a burned hand when she grabbed a hot metal saucepan without a mitt.

 On Tuesday, April 18, the pairings were Ashley Parker Angel and Wolfgang, Patti LaBelle and Cat, and Gabrielle Reece and Gorvind.
-Ashley's choices of Curried Chicken and Shrimp Satays with Peanut Sauce, Vegetarian Pizza with Wild Mushrooms and Pesto, and Caramelized Lemon Crème Brûlée with Fresh Berries defeated Patti's Black-eyed Pea Croquettes with Spicy Aioli and Dandelion Greens-Tasso Ham, Blackened Shrimp and Grits with Spring Asparagus Petite Salad and Coconut Cake with Raspberries by a final score of 36-34.
-Gabrielle finished a distant third, her meal of Tuna Tartare with Crispy Nori and Fresh Wasabi, Dover Sole with Artichoke Purée, Green Beans, and Marinated Tomatoes, D’Anjou Napoleon with Spiced Cranberry Reduction scoring a very mediocre 26 points.
+Ashley's choices of curried chicken and shrimp satays with peanut sauce, vegetarian pizza with wild mushrooms and pesto, and caramelized lemon crème brûlée with fresh berries defeated Patti's black-eyed pea croquettes with spicy aioli and dandelion greens tasso ham, blackened shrimp and grits with spring asparagus petite salad and coconut cake with raspberries by a final score of 36-34.
+Gabrielle finished a distant third, her meal of tuna tartare with Crispy nori and fresh wasabi, dover sole with artichoke purée, green beans, and marinated tomatoes, d'Anjou Napoleon with spiced cranberry reduction scoring 26 points.